codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 The same behavior is also available to the [Codefresh CLI](https://codefresh-io.github.io/cli/).
 In that case use the parameter `--enable-notifications` to specify if manually triggering a build will also change the GIT status.

+For open source projects you also have the ability to [trigger builds from external forks]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/#support-for-building-pull-requests-from-forks).

 ### Viewing Pipeline status from text/html files